Fed must keep applying stimulus vigorously: Williams

 The U.S. central bank has kept interest rates near zero for more than three years, and it has pushed down borrowing costs further by buying $2.3 trillion in long-term securities.

 U.S. manufacturing cooled in February and consumer spending was flat for a third straight month in January, data showed on Thursday, suggesting the economy lost more steam early this year than expected.
-Yet other data was more upbeat, with new claims for jobless benefits hovering near four-year lows and retailers and automakers enjoying brisk sales.

 Williams has supported recent moves by Fed to bolster what he has described as a "lackluster" recovery.